flybywiresim/fragmenter/README.md

 ## Modules / fragments

+Modules are used to minimize the amount of files unnecessarily redownloaded during an update.
 A module is the zipped content of it's relative `sourceDir` specified in the [`buildManifest`](#2-create-a-buildmanifest).
 It also includes a `module.json` file which contains the hash of this specific module in order to be able to check for mismatches between the downloaded file and [`modules.json`](#the-modulesjson-file) on the server.
 The full module includes all modules and allows a faster initial installation.
 The base module includes every file of a package which is not part of another module.

 ## Installation
+Requires [Node.js v16](https://nodejs.org/en/download/) or higher to be installed.

 Install the library using npm:
 ```shell